ToughJ/FlightRetiming/README.md

 **This is the data pertaining to the robust non-time-dependent model used to generate the Non-Time-Dependent Schedule (NTDS).**
 -LegBased package
-  This is also the training set, but for non-time-dependent model.
+  >This is also the training set, but for non-time-dependent model.
 For non-time-dependent models based on flight leg information, airport information is not necessary.
-  - BeforeMonth8_LegBasedDelayStats.csv
+  >- BeforeMonth8_LegBasedDelayStats.csv

 Both the TDS and NTDS files contain sample mean and standard deviation values for each group, as well as the covariance matrix.